mreliflores/GameSteamRecommendation_PIMLOps/README.md

 *   Preprocess the original dataset by using the Numpy and Pandas libraries, so that get more light and valuable data, i.e, make the ETL process

-*   show a data visualization by using Seaborn library to find patterns or information about the metrics, e.g, the most playtime by user or game and so on.
+*   Show a data visualization by using Seaborn library to find patterns or information about the metrics, e.g, the most playtime by user or game and so on.

+* Use render to deploy an API

 ## Data